AmodMatheesha2003/Simple-Chatting-Application/README.md

 # Simple-Chatting-Application
- Simple Chatting Application usinga JAVA and mysql.
+ Simple Chatting Application using JAVA and mysql.